3 days in Texas. 3 cities.

 Here’s the Capitol Building again.
 As we approached, Brooke mentioned that the statue on top is supposed to be really ugly but she had never seen what it actually looks like.
 Well hang on to yer britches errbody–the Bullock has the original Goddess on display and she looks like this:

 Yowza!
 Now, I understand a thing or two about art from traveling the world with my art teacher friend, Amanda.
 I know these guys made her like this so that her features would appear “normal” from far below.
 But I ask you… can you even see that she has a face from this far away:

 uhhhnooo.
 Go home Detroit architect Elijah E. Myers, you’re drunk.

 Also, a tip.
 This isn’t advertised on their website but admission on the first Sunday of every month is FUH-REEE!
 I visited on a Saturday so I paid the regular $13 admission.
 Finally!
 Someone who will take my money!

 If you’ve heard of this, then I don’t need to explain myself.
 If you haven’t, then I’m just not going to make much sense.

 So there’s this bridge in downtown Austin… and under it live a million and a half Mexican free-tailed bats.
 It’s actually the largest urban bat colony in all of North America.
 They hang out under there (heh) from March until November and come out every night at sunset to feed.
-Read this: Guide to Bat Season in Austin
+Read this: the Most Complete Guide to Watching the Bats in Austin

 Watching a million bats flying around in an insectivorous twister is really… freaky.
 Trying to photograph the spectacle from the bridge in the dark is… a waste of time.